Horse Racing Book Percentages

 100/10.99%

-The above are the mechanics of bookmaking but what is of more interest to me is the nuances and differences between bookmakers on the daily meetings.
+The above are the mechanics of bookmaking, but I am more interested in the nuances and differences between bookmakers during the daily meetings.

-You can very quickly see which meeting the bookmakers are confident about and which meeting the bookmakers are less confident about.
+You can very quickly see which meetings/races the bookmakers are comfortable with and which where they could be more confident

 Understanding Bookmakers